Playfish/phantomx_pincher_arm/README.md

 ROS Package for the PhantomX Pincher MK3 Arm.

-Tested on Ubuntu 16.04 and ROS Kinetic.
+Tested on Ubuntu 14.04 and ROS Indigo.